bobbles911/bank-csv-importer/README.md

 const {parseNumber, parseDate} = require("bank-csv-importer");

 // Return null if could not be parsed
-// parsedate uses "any-date-parser" and will greedily parse a lot of things as dates, so it's best to use parseNumber first,
+// parseDate uses "any-date-parser" and will greedily parse a lot of things as dates, so it's best to use parseNumber first,
 // and if that fails, try parseDate. console.log(parseNumber("1.123"));
 console.log(parseDate("1/1/2021"));